neocronos666/neocronos666/README.md

 If you have suggestions, ideas, or want to contribute to any of my projects, I’d love to hear from you.
 Feel free to open an issue or submit a pull request.

 **if you see this line you can hire me:** I'm also searching to be part of a challenging company to develop my skills at max, if you need it, I can send you my full resume and appoint an interview.
+[Here](https://www.linkedin.com/in/29994135/) is my linkedin profile:
 ---

 Thanks for stopping by! 😊